 Pho Vietnam 10-12 R. de Abreu Nunes, Macau, +853 2853 3078

 South East Asia Delicatessen Limited

-Moving on to Taipa side, our all-time favorite to order are their Vietnamese spring roll noodles.
-A light and refreshing noodle salad bowl that consists of rice noodles, fresh veggies such as shredded cabbage, carrots, radish and the iconic Vietnamese sauce with hot chopped spring rolls and crushed peanuts added to the top for that extra crunchy texture.
-We’d even order an extra side dish of more Vietnamese spring rolls just because they’re terribly addicting and deep-fried to crispy perfection!
+Moving on to Taipa side, our all-time favorite is Vietnamese spring roll noodles, and here they do it well.
+They also have a light and refreshing noodle salad bowl that consists of rice noodles, fresh veggies such as shredded cabbage, carrots, radish and the iconic Vietnamese sauce with hot chopped spring rolls and crushed peanuts added to the top for that extra crunchy texture.
+You might want to order an extra side dish of more Vietnamese spring rolls just because they’re terribly addictive and deep-fried to crispy perfection!
 We like having it with their Vietnamese iced black coffee with sweetened condensed milk where it’ll just hit all the right notes and once you get into it, you’ll never want to go back.
 The end result is utterly delicious and tantalizing.
-Here you’ll feel a more cha chan teng style with great homey service.
-The servers will also be more than willing to teach you a few words on how to order off the menu!
+Here it has a more cha chan teng style with great homey service.
+The servers will also be more than willing to teach you a few words to help you order off the menu!
 So don’t feel shy to ask how to say a few items for the next time you come here again.

 South East Asia Delicatessen Limited Rua de Tai Lin, Taipa, +853 2883 2078